All Infertility Services

-Currently, the business of egg donation is not regulated by government agencies.
-Anyone can open an egg donor agency without obtaining a license.
-Although, the vast majority of egg donation agencies are not fraudulent, there have been a few fraudulent agencies over the years which should alert prospective recipients to do their due diligence in selecting an agency.
-This web page provides information to help prospective recipients to avoid fraudulent egg donor agencies.
+Currently, the businesses of egg donation and surrogacy are not regulated by government agencies.
+Anyone can open an egg donor or surrogate agency without obtaining a license.
+Although, the vast majority of agencies are honest, there have been a few fraudulent agencies, over the years, which should alert prospective recipients to do their due diligence in selecting an agency.

 Here are some helpful general articles which explain how to avoid scams and fraudulent agencies: